 - Custody and Mandatory Mediation.
-Most states now require parties in a contested divorce to attempt mediation.
 Mediation is a form of alternative dispute resolution in which divorcing couples work with a specially trained neutral third party to resolve some or all of their disagreements.
-Couples who resolve their custody disputes through mediation can include a provision in their final divorce decree making mediation mandatory to resolve future custody and visitation disputes.
+Couples who resolve their custody disputes through mediation can include a provision in their final divorce decree making an attempt at mediation mandatory to try to resolve future custody and visitation disputes.

 - Custody Evaluations.
-If the parties are unable to reach an agreement regarding custody, most courts will order a custody evaluation prior to trial.
-The custody evaluation is made by an outside expert on whose assistance the court will rely in ordering a child custody arrangement that is in the best interests of the child.
+If the parties are unable to reach an agreement regarding custody, the parties may request, or a court may order, a custody evaluation prior to trial.
+The custody evaluation is made by a forensic psychologist whose report and recommendations the court will consider when ordering a child custody arrangement that is in the best interests of the child.

 - Custody Trials.
 Every state has statutes and procedures for the legal resolution of disputed child custody.
 Most courts decide contested custody cases based upon a determination of what arrangement is in the best interests of the child.
 Factors considered in determining custody arrangements include the child’s age, the child’s attachment to the parent who has been the primary caretaker, the physical and mental health of each parent, the existence of domestic violence and the child’s wishes.